rcpch/digital-growth-charts-server/docs/legal/licensing-copyright.md

 * UK90 Growth References are Copyright ⓒ Royal College Of Paediatrics and Child Health.

-* Other references such as those for Turner's syndrome and Trisomy 21 (Down's Syndrome) are the copyright of their respective owners.
+* Other references such as those for Turner syndrome and Down Syndrome) are the copyright of their respective owners.

 ## Licensing summary